ibm-cloud-docs/codeengine/cli-install.md

 1. Install the {{site.data.keyword.codeengineshort}} plug-in.

   ```
-  ibmcloud plugin install coligo
+  ibmcloud plugin install code-engine
   ```
   {: pre}

-2. Use the `ibmcloud plugin show coligo` command to verify that the plug-in is installed.
+2. Use the `ibmcloud plugin show code-engine` command to verify that the plug-in is installed.

   ```
   ibmcloud plugin list